revbayes/revbayes.github.io/tutorials/tefbd/index.md

 Look through the traces for your parameters.

  Are there any parameters in your log files that show trends or large leaps?
  What steps might you take to solve these issues?

-In Tracer you can view the marginal probability distributions of your parameters in the ***Marginal Prob Distribution*** window.
+In Tracer you can view the marginal probability distributions of your parameters in the
+**Marginal Prob Distribution** window.
 Using this tool, you can compare the distributions of several different parameters (by selecting them both).

-Go to the ‘diversification‘ parameter in the ***Marginal Prob Distribution*** window.
+Go to the ‘diversification‘ parameter in the **Marginal Prob Distribution** window.

- What is the mean value estimated for the net diversification rate ($d$)?
+&#8680; What is the mean value estimated for the net diversification rate ($d$)?
 What does the marginal distribution tell you about the net diversification?
 (Hint:
 $d = \lambda - \mu$)